We have purchased a new Agilent 8900 ICP-MS instrument. We will be updating these pages over the next year.

 Internal standards typically used are:

-We use a wide variety of digestion containers, including graphite crucibles for LiBO2 fusions (note: not permitted with our present instrument), 17 ml Teflon Savillex® containers for low-pressure acid digestions, cheap polypropylene or polystyrene test tubes for easily dissolved samples like calcite or phosphate shells, and 30 ml Teflon Picotrace high-pressure digestion vessels.
-The graphite crucibles, with 1/4" walls, last 6 to 12, 10 minute fusions at 1000°C. The cheap test tubes are generally used only once, but the Teflon containers seem to last indefinitely.
+We have used a wide variety of digestion containers, including graphite crucibles for LiBO2 fusions (note: not permitted with our present instrument), 17 ml and smaller Teflon Savillex® containers for low-pressure acid digestions, cheap polypropylene or polystyrene test tubes for easily dissolved samples like calcite or phosphate shells, and 30 ml Teflon Picotrace high-pressure digestion vessels.

-Reagents should preferably be of "high-purity" or "ultra high-purity" grade, not the commonly used "reagent grade".
-18 MOhm deionized or double distilled water should be used.
+Reagents should preferably be of "ultra high-purity" grade, not the commonly used "reagent grade".
+18 MΩ deionized or sub-boiling distilled water should be used.

 Use standards as similar as possible to the unknowns.
-Because of the linear response of the instrument over 6 to 8 orders of magnitude (ppt-ppm), use of a blank and one well-characterized standard is possible, though perhaps not wise.
-It is wise not to use standards having element concentrations vastly different than the unknowns.
+Because of the linear response of the instrument over 9 or more orders of magnitude (ppq-ppm), use of a blank and one well-characterized standard is possible, though perhaps not wise.
+It is also wise not to use standards having element concentrations vastly different than the unknowns.
+Here is a list of solid standards we have.

 Most elements, including the rare earths, seem to be stable in dilute acid solutions forever.
 Other elements are not stable, depending on the composition of the host solution.
-For example, elements such as Ti, Nb, and Ta tend not to be stable in solution, though a little fluoride stabilizes these.
-Time also allows contaminants in the storage containers to leach into solution.
+For example, elements such as Ti, Nb, and Ta tend not to be stable in most solutions, though a little fluoride stabilizes these.
+Time also allows contaminants in the storage containers to leach into solution, or elements in solution to stick to the container walls.
 In general, it is better to analyze samples quickly rather than waiting a long time

 Certain elements are "sticky" in the ICP-MS sample introduction system.
-The offenders I have come across can include Li, B, platinum group elements, Ag, Au, Hg, Nb, and Ta.
-Some can be rinsed from the sample introduction system by extended (>1 minute) wash times between samples with 10% HNO3.
-Others can be washed out using different acids or higher acid concentrations.
-Some require more exotic wash solutions.
+The offenders I have come across can include Li, B, platinum group elements, Ag, Au, Hg, Nb, Ta, and W. Some can be rinsed from the sample introduction system by extended (>1 minute) wash times between samples with ≥5% HNO3.
+Others can be washed out by adding different acids, such as HCl, if the element complexes well with chloride (e.g., many transition elements).
+Sticky sulfide-forming elements can be washed out with an L-cysteine solution.